 Where It Fits in Milwaukee’s Lineup

 Milwaukee already offers the M18 FUEL 7-1/4″ Rear Handle Circular Saw (2930-20) for standard framing work.
 The 3026-20 steps above it for high-production framing where a single pass through thick material saves significant time over the course of a day.
+Even with that upgrade, the 7-1/4″ rear handle still hits 700 cuts per charge on a 12.0Ah pack, making it the better pick if you rarely cut 4× stock.
 Our full circular saw roundup covers the 7-1/4″ class in depth, but this 10-1/4″ model stands alone in the cordless space.

 Availability and Pricing

-If you’re shopping the M18 platform now, our battery platform comparison breaks down how Milwaukee stacks up against DeWalt, Makita, and Bosch for total ecosystem value — worth reading before you commit to a system for the long haul.
+If you’re shopping the M18 platform now, our Milwaukee vs. Makita 2026 head-to-head breaks down how the two flagship ecosystems stack up for total platform value, worth reading before you commit to a system for the long haul.

 For more on Milwaukee’s framing and circular saw lineup versus the competition, check our Milwaukee vs. DeWalt head-to-head.